biarocha/estudos_python/first-exercise/README.txt

 What Is This?
 -------------

-This code (first_exercise.py) were developed in python (version 3.7.3) to comply with the proposed challenge described at the first-exercise.txt file sent by Nubank.
+This code (first_exercise.py) were developed in python (version 3.7.3) to comply with the proposed challenge described at the first-exercise.txt.
 The code implements a function that authorizes a transaction for a specific account, following some predefined rules.

 Requirements to run this code